 Susan McClutchey, 2-time Hypnobabies Mom & Hypnobabies Instructor

 Regarding the midwife’s concerns, from my own 2 Hypnobirths:

+Will I be awake and aware during my labor using Hypnobabies?
 That is a common concern among caregivers who are not familiar with self-hypnosis.
 The fact is that being in hypnosis heightens your senses and makes you more aware of what is going on in your body and around you.
 But it also gives you additional control over your decisions about what you want to pay attention to.
 Women using hypnosis tend to know more about what their body is doing and how the baby is moving down.
 I consider that to be one of the biggest gifts I received from using hypnosis for my births.
 Not only did I get through the births comfortably, but I will always remember the remarkable and completely unexpected sensation of my children moving down and out of my body.
 I never expected the warmth or the smoothness of their little bodies as they slid through the birth canal.
 It was wonderfully beautiful, and I remember more details about every moment of those birthdays than my husband does.
 I can still picture who was in the room, where everyone stood, the expression on their faces, much of what they said, etc. I have never been more present than I was during my births.